-b) 3 Map Quizzes (Total 50 points):
+4) 3 Map Quizzes (Total 50 points):

-There are 3 Map Quizzes (1.
-China and The 14 plus countries bordering China including Japan 2.
-North America (Just Canada and the USA).
-These all have 'deadline dates' and so please check the 'Calendar' in the left column of this page to see when they are due (three icons under my face!!).
+There are 3 Map Quizzes.
+These all have 'deadline dates' and so please check the 'Calendar' in the left column of this page to see when they are due (three icons under my face on the left!).
 You can also check under Modules for that week.
-It's impossible to remember all of the due dates in our heads so please print off a copy of our calendar.
+It's impossible to remember all of the due dates in your head so please print off a copy of our calendar or come to my office and we'll make you one!